 streams, rivers, lakes, estuaries, and salt- and freshwater marshes

-Carnivorous.
-Fish and aquatic invertebrates.
-Less frequently amphibians, birds and their eggs, small mammals, and reptiles.
-Because otters prey mostly on fish that are slow-moving and most abundant, much of the diet consists of "rough" fish like carp, suckers, catfish, and sculpins.
+Fish, crawfish, frogs, turtles, and aquatic invertebrates, plus an occasional bird, rodent or rabbit.
+Because otters prey most easily on fish that are slow and lethargic, much of the diet consists of "rough" fish like carp, suckers, catfish, and sculpins.